Fab-Lab-Fabulous-St-Pauli-Hamburg-DE/InkscapeExtension_BetterBetterDXFOutput2021/README.md

 ## More information

-For details refer to https://www.fablab-hamburg.org/better-better-dxf-output-2021/
+For details refer to https://www.fablab-hamburg.org/better-better-dxf-output-2021/ and the [repository wiki](https://github.com/Fab-Lab-Fabulous-St-Pauli-Hamburg-DE/InkscapeExtension_BetterBetterDXFOutput2021/wiki)